fercho111/DeepSeek-Firefox/README.md

-# My Firefox Extension
+# Firefox DeepSeek extension

 ## Overview
-This is a simple Firefox extension that enhances your browsing experience.
-It includes a background script, content script, and a popup interface.
+Firefox extension that communicates with the DeepSeek API in order to prompt it with selected text.

 ## Files
 - **src/background.js**: Background script that manages events and state.